 \subsection{Favorite nest and renormalization}

 Given a puzzle piece $V$ containing $0$, let $R_{V}:\Dom R_{V}\subseteq V\rightarrow V$ denote \textit{the first return map} to $V$.
 It is defined at every point $z$ in $V$ for which there exists a positive integer $t$ with $P_c^t(z) \in \daron V$.
-So $R_{V}(z)$ is defined as $P_c^t (z)$ where $t$ is the first positive moment when $P_c^t(z) \in \daron V$.
-Markov property of puzzle pieces implies that any component of $\Dom R_{V}$ is contained in $V$, and moreover, the restriction of this return map ($P_{c}^{t}$, for some $t$) to such a component is a $d$-to-$1$ or $1$-to-$1$ proper map onto $V$.
+For every such $z$, $R_{V}(z)$ is defined as $P_c^t (z)$, where $t$ is the smallest positive integer with $P_c^t(z) \in \daron V$.
+The Markov property of the puzzle pieces implies that any component of $\Dom R_{V}$ is contained in $V$, and moreover, the restriction of this return map ($P_{c}^{t}$, for some $t$) to such a component is either a $d$-to-$1$, or $1$-to-$1$ proper map onto $V$.
 The component of $\Dom R_V$ containing the critical point is called the \textit{central component} of $R_{V}$.
-If image of the critical point under the first return map belongs to the central component, the return is called \textit{central return}.
+If image of the critical point under the first return map belongs to the central component, the return is called \textit{central}.